-On days when guests have booked dinners (max 2 times per week): Helping prepare the food with Anna during the afternoon.
+On days when we offer guest dinners (2 times per week): Helping prepare the food with Anna during the afternoon.
 Laying the table and helping plate and serve.
 Clearing away and washing up.
 We serve three course seasonal dinners with aperitifs and wine.
 The style of cooking is unpretentious and rustic, Mediterranean-leaning, full of vegetables, and using as much produce from our own garden as possible.
 We also serve meat and fish, often using the outdoor grill and indoor fireplace to cook.
 Volunteers will learn a number of recipes and techniques.

 On days when guests have booked classes (max once per week): Helping set up the kitchen and cooking spaces.
 Assisting Anna teach for example by getting ingredients and kit ready and helping guide guests.
 Laying the table and helping serve and clear the meal.
 Washing and cleaning up during the class and afterwards.
 Our classes are usually heavy on vegetables and light on meat and fish.
 We often make pasta, mezze-style dishes, soups, breads, salads and fruity desserts.
 Classes are participatory – everyone gets stuck into the cooking together – and the style is informal.
 Please note that for the last two years classes have not been possible due to Covid-19.
 2022 classes tbc.

-Our volunteers help look after the chickens – letting them out and putting them to bed, giving them feed and water, collecting the eggs, etc. Other jobs depend on the season and people’s particular skills.
-They may include log-stacking, hay-raking and other outdoor jobs; carpentry, painting and other DIY jobs; making preserves to stock the larder – herb pestos, cordials, liqueurs, jams, pickles, bottled fruit etc; helping the neighbours with their harvests – potatoes, corn, grapes, olives; helping us forage and process elderflowers, wild garlic and wild asparagus in spring, and sloes, wild apples and nuts in autumn.
+Placement-holders also help look after the chickens – letting them out and putting them to bed, giving them feed and water, collecting the eggs, etc. Other jobs depend on the season and people’s particular skills.
+They may include log-stacking, hay-raking, olive-pruning and other outdoor jobs; carpentry, painting and other DIY jobs; making preserves to stock the larder – herb pestos, cordials, liqueurs, jams, pickles, bottled fruit etc; helping the neighbours with their harvests – potatoes, corn, grapes, olives; helping us forage and process elderflowers, wild garlic and wild asparagus in spring, and sloes, wild apples and nuts in autumn.